Are you stuck with your legal research work? Do you feel researching is a cumbersome task?

 After that do the second reading of secondary resources & discard irrelevant stuff.
 The second reading may help you get you some point, which you would have missed in your first read.

-Internet is the keytool for any research, so don’t be stuck in your court or office library and switch on the computer.
+The Internet is a key tool for any research, so don’t be stuck in your court or office library and switch on the computer.

 Skim through the articles and go straight to the relevant portion.
 Use the “Ctrl+F” command and type your keywords, by this method you will be able to directly go to the relevant portions of that article.